robinl21/dictionary_tool/README.md

-# Dictionary tool to help you against really big words
+# Dictionary tool I made after getting tired of looking things up on the dictionary
 Chrome extension that lets you look up definitions without having to leave the page

 # How to use: